 - Tried & True - If this model would be repaired, that value is increased a small amount.

 Thoughts on Nomad

 Nomad in a nutshell

 The Nomad is the Mercenary version of a standard heavy warjack - about as simple and straightforward as a warjack gets.
 It fills the space in Mercenary armies held by the Slayer, Ironclad, Crusader, and Juggernaut in other factions: the cheap, bog-standard heavy intended to absorb enemy fire and whack stuff.
 It has one job and it does it well enough.
 Like all heavy warjacks it can trample, throw, and do other standard power attacks.
-Add its low cost to its big sword and its decent ARM from its buckler and you have a nice cheap roadblock that, in terms of points versus toughness ratio, can't easily be beaten.
+Add its low cost to its big sword and its decent ARM from its buckler and you have a nice cheap beater with a 10" charge that is the envy of many factions.

 Combos & Synergies

 With the exception of Tried & True, the Nomad has no special abilities to speak of (the back of Mk.II card was completely blank).